-These match types will end up getting less impressions than a modified broad match, but will produce higher quality visitors.
+These match types will end up getting fewer impressions than a modified broad match but will produce higher quality visitors.

 Negative keywords are also an important part of keyword match types.
 You can learn more about how to use negative keywords in paid search campaigns here.

 Broad match, modified broad match, exact match, or phrase match.
 You know your choice of PPC keyword match type can make a big difference in the outcome of your Google Ads campaign.
 So now it’s time to decide which one is going to be the best fit!